chrismarquezz/classlink-integration-demo/CODE_SAMPLES.md

 ## 1. Backend: Data Ingestion Lambda (`classlink-data-ingestion`)

-This serverless function is responsible for populating our database with data from the ClassLink API.
+This serverless function is responsible for populating the database with data from the ClassLink Roster Server API.

 ### Sample 1: Securely Fetching API Credentials